elfennol/monkey-php/README.md

 # PHP implementation of the [Monkey language](https://monkeylang.org/)

-Inspired from [Writing An Interpreter In Go](https://interpreterbook.com/).
-A high quality book if you want to know how an interpreter works.
+Inspired from [Writing An Interpreter In Go](https://interpreterbook.com/) and [Writing A Compiler In Go](https://compilerbook.com/).
+High quality books if you want to know how an interpreter and compiler work.

 **Warning:** implementation for learning purpose only (not ready for production).